How Are Metals Different From Nonmetals

 Trends and Latest Developments

 The field of materials science is constantly evolving, with ongoing research pushing the boundaries of what's possible with both metals and nonmetals.
-One significant trend is the development of advanced alloys with enhanced strength, corrosion resistance, and high-temperature performance.
+Now, one significant trend is the development of advanced alloys with enhanced strength, corrosion resistance, and high-temperature performance.
 These alloys are crucial for applications in aerospace, automotive, and energy industries.

 Recent data suggests a growing market for advanced materials, driven by the increasing demand for lightweight, high-performance materials in various industries.
 According to a report by Grand View Research, the global advanced materials market is expected to reach USD 106.58 billion by 2025.
 This growth is fueled by innovation in both metallic and nonmetallic materials.